When you hear the word balance, do you picture standing on one leg without wobbling—or holding a yoga pose without tipping over?

 Balance isn’t just about staying still—it’s about how you respond to movement.

-Stepping over an icy patch in the parking lot
+✔️ Stepping over an icy patch in the driveway

-Catching yourself when you trip over yet another rogue dog toy
+✔️ Catching yourself when you trip over a dog toy

 Why Balance Feels Harder as We Age

-Muscle weakness – Strength (especially in your core, glutes, and feet) is key to stability.
+💪 Muscle weakness – Strong glutes, core, and feet are key for stability.

 1. Strengthen Your Foundation